Wigsicle/awsiot-pulse-sensor/README.md

 # crispy-palm-tree
 This is my group's project submission for our Microcontroller Applications Module.

+This repo does not contain complete files as some of the information within them is of a personal nature.
+With a few modifications the project should be able to work.
+Examples of these would be AWS endpoints, network ssid and passwords.

 For our module we focused on the Microchip Technology PIC18F4550-I/P microcontroller.
 The IDE we used was MPLAB X IDE.